tejasdhasarali/Unsupervised-Document-Clustering/README.md

 * Finally the processed web tables were clustered to find the similar web tables using TF-IDF and DBSCAN algorithms.

 * The optimal parameter for Word2Vec, DBSCAN and TF-IDF was found using the Randomized Searching Algorithm.

+* We also Developed a Heterogeneity based score function to score the DBSCAN clusters and find the optimal parameters.